-The first time I wanted to dig deep into the world of Computer Science was a year ago when I encountered my favourite animation, which showed me how splendid a game could be in the future with advanced computer technologies that the background stories are automatically generated by system and AIs which have independent thinking abilities.
-Delving deeper into it, CS became more and more charming, particularly those spectacular artificial intelligence and VR, etc., offering the possibility to break the limit of material world and allow players to enjoy immersive game environment.
+The first time I wanted to dig deep into the world of Computer Science was a year ago when I encountered my favourite anime, which showed me how splendid a game could be in the future with advanced computer technologies that the background stories are automatically generated by AI which have independent thinking abilities.
+Delving deeper into it, CS became more and more charming, particularly those spectacular AI, VR and etc., offering the possibility to break the limit of material world and allow players to enjoy immersive game environment.

-Last year, I attended a summer school at University of Oxford, and it was the first time I attended a CS course.
-Surprisingly, I was greatly interested in programming.
-It was like communicating with a friend and the computer could give me many expected responses, which was even more comfortable than interacting with a person.
-We had several tasks, involving designing websites and implementing a program of encryption and decryption.
-While the tutor only taught us fundamental programming skills like selection statements and loops and I had not learnt programming before, we had to learn coding from some online materials recommended by the tutor, from which I developed a strong self-learning ability from the course.
+Last year, I attended a summer school at University of Oxford, and it was my first time to attended a CS course.
+Surprisingly, programming attracted me.
+It was like communicating with a friend who would give me expected responses, which was even more comfortable than interacting with a human.
+We had several tasks, involving designing websites and implementing an encryption and decryption program.
+While the tutor only taught us fundamental programming skills like selection statements and loops and I had not learnt programming before, I had to learn coding from some online materials the tutor recommended, from which I gradually developed my self-learning ability.

-In order to accomplish the encryption program, I searched online for functions I probably needed and came up with several plans.
-At first, I was considering of writing a dictionary however it was impossible to cover all characters of all languages in the world.
-As I researched more and I finally knew that all characters are uniquely encoded as numbers using Unicode.
-Hence, I decided to transform strings into numbers, so that it can be encrypted with mathematical functions.
-Meanwhile, for the characters of different positions in a string, I used distinct functions to increase the complexity of my cipher.
-For example, the letters on positions whose indexes can be divided exactly by 2 would use y=x^2 while those have factor 7 would choose another function.
+In order to accomplish the encryption program, I searched online for functions I might need and came up with several plans.
+At first, I was considering of writing a dictionary.
+However it was impossible to cover all characters of all languages in the world.
+As I learnt more, I then knew that all characters are uniquely encoded as numbers using Unicode.
+Hence, I decided to encode strings into numbers, which can be encrypted with mathematical functions.
+Meanwhile, I used various functions for characters of different positions in a string to increase the complexity of my encryption.
+For example, y=x^2 would be used for letters on even positions while those have factor 7 would choose another function.
 Similarly, the decryption processes used corresponding inverse functions.
-This project expanded my knowledge of encryption quite a few, and I did realize that cryptography is ubiquitous and indispensable, it is widely used for encryption of applications or website accounts, etc.; the data of a game also require protection to prevent leakage of information.
+This project expanded my knowledge of encryption quite a few, and I did realise that cryptography is ubiquitous and indispensable, it is widely used for encryption of websites, accounts and etc.